 Areas where the Sanningajualuk Suite granite has a graphic texture have been grouped in subunit pPsnn1a.
 In these areas, grain size ranges from medium to pegmatitic and altered surface colour changes from white to pinkish.
 In places, K-feldspar crystals can reach decimetric dimensions and usually have graphic texture.

 Granitic intrusions of the Sanningajualuk Suite form kilometre-long intrusive masses elongated in the regional tectonic grain.
 Locally, they are elliptical and cut regional foliation.
-The largest and most homogeneous mass is in the Ivujivik area (NTS sheet 35K05) which has been defined as the type area for this unit.
-Granitoids of this suite are also observed as metric intrusions, regular and conformable to subconformable in granulitic rocks of the Narsajuaq Arc.
+The largest and most homogeneous mass is located in the Ivujivik village area (sheet 35K05).
+Granitoids of this suite are also observed as metric intrusions, regular and conformable to subconformable in granulitic rocks of the Narsajuaq Domain.

 A historical dating of a granitoid of the Narsajuaq Arc near Ivujivik was associated with the Sanningajualuk Suite.
 This sample, previously included in the pPNAR4 unit of the Younger plutonic suite by St-Onge and Lucas (1992) and in the Anatectic suite by Dunphy and Ludden (1998), returned a U-Pb age on zircons of 1800 ±2 Ma (Parrish, personal communication, 1994).
 Sm-Nd isotope analyses on the same sample revealed a Nd epsilon value of -5.6 to 1800 Ma (Dunphy and Ludden, 1998), indicating a likely crustal source.
 The model age is 2420 Ma (Dunphy and Ludden, 1998).